Things I wouldn’t do for beauty:

 Look, I’m all for experimenting and trying new stuff that could keep your skin young and flawless (if they’re science-approved).
 But, some trends are just taking it too far.

 I get it that brands want to keep it interesting, but bird poo?
 REALLY?
-That’s not even the weirdest thing that’s lurking in your cosmetics right now.
+That’s not even the weirdest thing that’s lurking in your skincare products right now.
 You can find all sorts of gross stuff in there these days.

 Here are the top 4 (according to yours truly) weird ingredients in skincare right now: